Small business big on collaboration in Newcastle

 “A classic example is Cake Boi [owned by Reece Hignell who appeared on the 2018 and 2020 iterations of Network Ten’s MasterChef Australia].

-“When we heard on the radio that he was looking for a location, we reached out to him via Instagram, spoke on the phone and told him about a great location in Hamilton that would be perfect - he’s been there for two years now and is highly successful which is just fantastic.”
+“When we heard on the radio that he was looking for a location, we reached out to him via Instagram, spoke on the phone and told him about a great location in Hamilton that would be perfect - he’s been there since 2021 and is highly successful which is just fantastic.”

 This pairing has proved to be a huge success, with Reece also deciding to give back to the local business community by serving as Chair of the Hamilton BIA.